partrickJhonson/beef/BeEF-Testing.md

 ## Conclusion
-We are actively working to improve the BeEF testing suite, exploring also TeamCity and other testing solutions with Virtual Machines.
-We'll do our best to keep this page updated.
-For any trouble, do not hesitate to contact us via email/twitter.
+We are actively working to improve the BeEF testing suite and exploring other testing solutions.
+For any trouble, do not hesitate to contact us via email/twitter or by raising a ticket in Github!

 ***
 [[Creating An Extension|Creating An Extension]] | [[Database Schema|Database Schema]]